 Indoor air quality has become a household term during COVID-19 and for good reason.
 Poorly ventilated spaces are at the highest risk for a COVID-19 outbreak – making clean, safe air more important than ever.
-As schools reopen and look to places like the CDC for guidelines on building safety, it is critical that addressing air quality is at the top of the list.
+As offices reopen and look to places like the CDC for guidelines on building safety, it is critical that addressing air quality is at the top of the list.

 Navigating research, technical documentation and scientific studies can be time-consuming, and having confidence in your decisions can be difficult.
 That’s why the qlair team put together a list of 10 ventilation and air filtration strategies you can trust to add safety to your office reopening plan: